rubensayshi/gw2spidy/README.md

 Date/time data
 ==============
-As usual I didn't really think about timezones when I started this project, but now that multiple people forked the project and that I'm exporting data to some people it suddently matters ...
+As usual I didn't really think about timezones when I started this project, but now that multiple people forked the project and that I'm exporting data to some people it suddenly matters ...
 All data is stored in the server's timezone, however I've made sure that data going out (charts and API) are converted to UTC (and Highcharts converts it to the browsers timezone).

 Mailing List